ys-zhang/obsidian-vault-research/StatLearning/Models/Linear Models.md

 #### Outlier

 1. use student-t test on training error, outliers usually have a large T value.
-2. consider **press residuals** which is the prediction error with model trained with the predicted sample removed, i.e., the **leave one out estimator*s*.
+2. consider **press residuals** which is the prediction error with model trained with the predicted sample removed, i.e., the **leave one out estimator**s.
 High **press residual** indicate high influence points which may be outliers.

 $$
 \tilde e^{(i)} = y_i - \hat y^{(i)}